Skip to content

 players.forEach((p) => {

-p.sendClientMessage("#fff", `player ${player.getName()} connected`);
+p.sendClientMessage("#fff", `player ${player.getName().name} connected`);

 });

-const player = Player.getInstance(0); // Get the instance of a player whose id is 0
+const player = Player.getInstance(0); // player with id 0

 console.log(player);